 FPL states that the EPU Site Project Manager, and the Bechtel EPC team protect the project from substandard contractor work by monitoring contractor performance, scheduling delays, and cost performance.
 FPL's EPU Site Project Manager is to coordinate all contractor work completed on the Uprate project with Bechtel's EPC team.
 Together with the EPC team, the Site Project Manager is responsible for reporting potential project risks, delays, or work stoppage issues, upward to the EPU Site Director.
-If project scheduling or budgeting are seriously jeopardized by contractor non-performance, the EPU Site Director may request the removal of non-performing contractors and secure other contractors to perform the scope of work.
-Based on the scope of work and potential seriousness of any future contractor non-performance, FPL senior management may become involved with the non-performing contractor's company, or may choose to replace the contractor.
+If project scheduling or budgeting are seriously jeopardized by contractors and secure other contractors to perform the scope of work.
+Based on the scope of work and potential seriousness of any future contractor non-performing contractor's company, or may choose to replace the contractor.